-A Community Tennis Center Graced with an Urban Orchard
+A Community Tennis Center Graced With an Urban Orchard

 Amy Yee (1922-2000) grew up on a Vashon Island farm and brought a love of gardening, flowers and vegetables with her when she relocated to a home on Seattle’s Beacon Hill.
-A tennis star and an inspirational teacher, Yee offered free tennis clinics at schools and public parks for more than 30 years.
+A tennis star and inspirational teacher, Yee offered free tennis clinics at schools and public parks for more than 30 years.
 Her students ranged from young people to adults and included two future mayors of Seattle.

 On August 28, 2002, two years and two weeks after Yee’s death, Seattle Parks and Recreation named the tennis center after Amy Yee to celebrate the life and accomplishments of the local athlete and teacher.